unitreerobotics/avp_teleoperate/README.md

 ```bash
 python unitree_human_robot.py
 ```

 # Codebase Tutorial

-The overall structure of the code remains the same as TeleVision, and we will only focus on the directory of files related to Unitree Robot
+The overall structure of the code remains the same as TeleVision, and we only focus on the modified file directories related to Unitree Robot.

-    avp_teleoperate_robot/
+    avp_teleoperate/
     │
     ├── act                       [Documents Related to ACT Policy for Imitation Learning] │